 15 years of marriage may seem like a lot to you, or may seem like very little.
 Any amount of marriage beyond 1 week is a lot of work.

-We do not have these things nailed down perfectly, but we do believe we have learned a lot and hope that our experience can be helpful to yours.
+Please note, we do not have these things nailed down perfectly, but we do believe we have learned a lot and hope that our experience can be helpful to yours.
 We’re sharing what we believe are the most important keys to a good marriage.
 Let’s get into them!

 So you found the person of your dreams.
 You stood before family, friends, and God and said, “I do.”